 Further testing was done where and in 1961, after seeing the success of the AR-15 in trials where it out-performed the M14, LeMay ordered 80,000 new AR-15 rifles and ammunition to support them.
 Shortly thereafter, Remington sent it’s specifications for the .223 Remington to the Sporting Arms and Ammunition Manufacturers’ Institute (SSAMI), the US standardization group for most firearms and ammunition, and received a certified specification for the round in the spring of 1962.

-In July of 1962, the M16, the select-fire version of Stoner’s AR-15 was brought into service officially, and the following year the “Cartridge, 5.56mm Ball, M193” was officially standardized as well.
+In July of 1962, the M16, the select-fire version of Stoner’s AR-15, was brought into service officially.
+The following year, the “Cartridge, 5.56mm Ball, M193” was officially standardized as well.

 Ammo Availability and Price

-With that popularity comes a slew of debates over which version to buy.
-One of the chief considerations with these cartridges, particularly in terms of a defensive/end of the world gun, or for a competition gun you’re likely to put a lot of rounds through is the price and availability of ammunition.
+With that popularity comes a slew of debates over which version to buy, the .223 vs 5.56.
+One of the chief considerations with these cartridges, particularly in terms of a defensive/end of the world gun, or for a competition gun you’re likely to put a lot of rounds through, is the price and availability of ammunition.

-Overall, there’s maybe more .223 Remington available on the shelf at the local sporting goods store, but when you take military stockpiles into account there’s probably more 5.56x45mm ammo overall, so I’d say availability is pretty much a wash, with maybe a slight advantage going to the .223 because you can find it easier in the store, even ones that don’t sell AR-15’s.
+Overall, there’s maybe more .223 Remington available on the shelf at the local sporting goods store, but when you take military stockpiles into account there’s probably more 5.56x45mm ammo overall.
+I’d say availability of the .223 vs 5.56 is pretty much a wash, with maybe a slight advantage going to the .223 because you can find it easier in the store, even stores that don’t sell AR-15’s.

 Edge: .223 Remington